ironcore-dev/metal-operator/hack/README-claude-pre-push.md

    - Runs the full test suite
    - Ensures no regressions

-## How It Works
+## How to Enable

-The script is automatically triggered by Claude Code when it attempts to run `git push` commands.
-This is configured via a hook in `.claude/settings.json`:
+The validation hook is **opt-in**.
+To enable automatic pre-push validation:

+1. Create or edit `.claude/settings.local.json` in the repository root
+2. Add the following configuration:

 ```json
 {